jkohlin/wordpress-basics/2-ecosystem-theme-template-parts.md

 The second argument can be used to look for other versions of the same template part.
 Let's say we had `header-simple.php` where some kind of alternation were made.
 We could then use  `<?php get_template_part('my-template-parts/header', 'simple'); ?>` to look for that template part first.
 If not found, Wordpress would instead look for `header.php` as a fallback.
 The file's naming is important here.

-Something all template needs are HTML-markup like <body> and <head>.
-Writing this in each template would be stupid, so we create template parts called `header.php` and `footer.php` and include them in all our templates.
-These two example is so common that Wordpress has created shorthand methods for including them. `get_header()` and `get_footer()`.
-These can be seen in templates' top and bottom.
+Something all template needs are HTML-markup like <body> and <head> with imports and scripts.
+Coding all this in each template would be stupid, so we can instead create template parts called `header.php` and `footer.php` and include them in all our templates.
+These two example is so common that Wordpress gives us shorthand methods for including them; `get_header()` and `get_footer()`.
+These can be seen in all templates' top and bottom.